Matheen04/ExpressSamplePorject/README.md

-# NodeSampleProject
+# ExpressSampleProject

-This is a basic node js application that reads a file and send the data to UI
+This is a basic express js application that reads a file and send the data to UI

+Please ignore the spelling mistake in the title.
+It is project